1NANO/Onset-ObjectInteraction/README.md

 You will be able to copy and paste the value from the server console to the objectSettings.lua file

 # The futur of this package #
-If you have any ideas or things that could be better about the package, feel free to contact me on discord at NANO#9346.
+There is still a bunch of things that need more polishing in this package.
+If you have any ideas or things that could be better about the package, bugs or anything else, feel free to contact me on discord at NANO#9346.